achille-cadix/FullStackCodingTest/README.md

 This is a coding test I had to complete in 6 hours.
 The website's purpose is to display the quantities of food to purchase for each week, according to a provided DB.

+The following lines are instructions on how to run the website on local host.

 Here is the V1 ! with comments on the code and a few adjustments here and there

 == Requirements ==